chrisduvivier/cub3D/README.md

 - Pressing ESC must close the window.
 - Clicking on the red cross on the window’s frame must close the window and quit the program.
 - The management of your window must remain smooth: changing to another window, minimizing, etc.
+- If the declared screen size in the map is greater than the display resolution, the window size will be set depending to the current display resolution.
+- The management of your window must remain smooth: changing to another window, minimizing, etc. (NO WORK TO DO ON THIS ONE?)